 The impact of running and other high-intensity workouts are often blamed for your aging knee pain.
-However, The Manual spoke to two experts that assert this direct running-to-joint-pain correlation is a myth, and suggest a proven way to avoid both injury and inactivity.
+However, The Manual spoke to two experts that assert this direct running-to-joint-pain correlation is a myth.
+Both suggest a proven way to avoid both injury and inactivity.

-“Despite common presumptions, there is no scientific evidence that high impact activities such as running increase the risk of knee pain/injury/arthritis.
-You have to keep in mind the knee is designed to be a weight bearing joint so it is perfectly capable of managing the forces associated with walking and running,” says Paul R. Langer, DPM, a board-certified podiatrist, a clinical advisor for the American Running Association, and an associate of the American College of Foot and Ankle Surgeons.
+“Despite common presumptions, there is no scientific evidence that high-impact activities such as running increase the risk of knee pain/injury/arthritis.
+You have to keep in mind the knee is designed to be a weight-bearing joint so it is perfectly capable of managing the forces associated with walking and running,” says Paul R. Langer, DPM, board-certified podiatrist, clinical advisor for the American Running Association, an associate of the American College of Foot and Ankle Surgeons.

-Odds are, it’s not running or daily workouts causing injury, but the lack of low-impact cross-training, which consists of activities like walking, hiking, swimming, yoga, and Pilates.
-The best machines for such workouts are ellipticals, spinning/stationary bikes, rowing machines, and stair climbers.
+Odds are, it’s not running or daily workouts causing injury, but the lack of low-impact cross-training, which consists of activities like walking, hiking, swimming, yoga, and pilates.
+The best machines for such workouts are ellipticals, spinning and stationary bikes, rowing machines, and stair climbers.